Introduction

 disease_params.

-5-11) used in this section exactly match the corresponding
+The demographic categories used in this section must match the

 The following example defines different parameters for different age groups: